ruudvh/notes/docs/index.md

 # Home

-Please note the following pages are a collection of notes regarding a variety of topics.
+The following pages are a collection of notes regarding a variety of topics.
-Most have been written as cheatsheets for myself, or as (hopefully) helpful guides for friends.
+Most have been written as cheat-sheets for myself, or as (hopefully) helpful guides for friends.

 Feel free to browse around, take what you need.
 All content distributed under the MIT license, unless otherwise noted.